Entanglement transition in unitary system-bath dynamics

 In the above studies, MIPTs have been understood mostly through frameworks that rely on an ensemble of quantum trajectories~\cite{GardinerZoller2004, WisemanMilburn2009, Jacobs2014, Breuer2022}.
 However, quantum trajectories are not the only framework capable of retaining information about system–bath interactions.
-An alternative approach is to study the joint unitary evolution of the combined system and baths.
+A more complete approach is to study the joint unitary evolution of the combined system and baths, where the bath degrees of freedom are retained and preserve the information that would otherwise be lost when probing only the system.
 The system could still reach a steady trivial state, but the interaction between the system and baths can leave traces of the overall evolution in the baths, which could potentially be used to extract information.
-We thus ask: can an entanglement transition also manifest in the corresponding unitary system–bath setup, where the bath degrees of freedom are retained and preserve information that would otherwise be lost when probing only the system?
+We thus ask: can an entanglement transition also manifest in this unitary system–bath setup, in the absence of monitoring?
 This would provide important insights into the dynamics of many-body open quantum systems and offer a way to probe entanglement transitions without suffering from the post-selection problem.

 We address this question by studying a $2$D lattice of free fermions coupled to external baths.
-We first study the trajectory-unraveled dynamics of the system, followed by the unitary dynamics of the full system-bath setup, and investigate in both cases the entanglement dynamics between the left and right partitions.
-In both approaches, we identify a transition in the entanglement as the system–bath coupling strength varies.
-Notably, in the unitary dynamics, we observe the transition in the logarithmic fermionic negativity, mutual information, and also in the correlations, which requires much less resources to evaluate.
+We first study this dissipative system using a quantum-trajectory unraveling of the GKSL master equation, which reveals an MIPT at finite measurement rate.
+We then consider the fully unitary evolution of the combined system–bath setup, without trajectories or monitoring.
+In this unitary case, we observe an entanglement transition as the system–bath coupling strength is varied, as evidenced by the logarithmic fermionic negativity.
+This is possible because the unitary setup retains the bath degrees of freedom, which preserve information about the dynamics.
+Notably, the transition is also visible in the mutual information and in the correlations of the baths, which require significantly fewer resources to evaluate.

 \textit{Entanglement Transition in Trajectories ---} We consider a $2$D lattice of free fermions with $N = L \times L$ system sites and open boundary conditions.
 The system Hamiltonian is

 where $a^{\dagger}_{n}$($a^{}_{n}$) is the fermionic creation (annihilation) operator of the system at site $n$, $J$ is the tunneling magnitude between nearest sites $\langle n,n'\rangle$ in the system, and $h_{\text{s}}$ is the on-site energy of the system.